 Visustin - Add new language

 Option 1.
-Vote for new language to include in future versions
+Vote for a new language

-Popular, frequently asked languages have priority to be included in future versions of Visustin.
-Please notice that the queue is rather long.
+Please notice the language queue is rather long.
 It can easily take 1–3 years before your language appears in Visustin as a regular feature.
-Since there are some 150 useful languages on the wait list and new ones get added, we cannot unfortunately promise quick inclusion.
-More votes means better chances.
+Since there are some 200 useful languages on the wait list and new ones get added, we cannot unfortunately promise quick inclusion.
+For a quicker turnaround, order custom language support.

 Option 2.
 Order custom language support

 Purchase a customized Visustin that flowcharts your language.
-Customization fees start at $1500.
+We can add a custom language if it is technically feasible (in our opinion).
+Customization fees approx. $1500 (more or less).
 Delivery time: 2–8 weeks.

-Available custom languages
+Available as custom language:

-Unavailable as a custom language
+Unavailable as custom language:

 Terms for custom language support

-- Price example: $249 + $1500 = $1749 for one user, Visustin v6 Standard Edition.
+- Price example: $499 + $1500 = $1999 for one user, Pro Edition.
 See price list.
+Payment before delivery.

 - We reserve the right to support the language as a regular feature of Visustin.
 In that case, there will be no reimbursement for the customization fee you paid.